Skip to main content

 totp = rxt

-Yes, effectively one line is all that's required in config (maybe two with totp support).
+Yes, just a couple of lines is all that's required in config.
 After the configuration edit, be sure to restart keystone.

 Identity mapping, project, and domain setup